 My dad was very open with his love.
 One of his favorite things to say when I’d made a mess of things was, “You can always come home.”
-He’d send me a hand-written letter when things were tough, often quoting scripture, but always with a supportive, guiding message that reminded me of what was really important in life.
-And I knew how his eyes would light up when he saw me, especially when I no longer lived in the same city as him and my mom.
+He’d send me hand-written letters when things were tough, often quoting scripture, but always with a supportive, guiding message that reminded me of what was really important in life.
+I could always anticipate how his eyes would light up when he saw me, especially when I no longer lived in the same city as he and my mom.
 I’m sure my brothers saw that same light.

 What if you weren’t so lucky… what if your parents hurt you?

-As a therapist, I’ve heard hundreds of stories of children, now adults, who suffered terribly at the hands of the very people who were supposed to care for them.
-Maybe you didn’t actually ever get to be a child, but had to grow up almost instantaneously in order to handle day after day of being ridiculed, demeaned, abused, or forgotten.
+I’ve heard hundreds of stories of those who suffered terribly as children at the hands of the very people who were supposed to care for them.
+Maybe you didn’t actually ever get to be a child, but had to grow up almost instantaneously in order to handle the onslaught of being ridiculed, demeaned, abused, or forgotten.
 Maybe you absorbed the message you weren’t important and have struggled for years with esteem or worth.

 “I can’t remember too much of it.
 It’s a blur.
 What I do remember is all the fighting.”